 In the very heart of Portugal, where few tourists visit, is the unspoilt Beira, an area of outstanding beauty with magnificent mountains, lush gorges, turquoise lakes and stunning river valleys.
 The terraced hillsides are carpeted in a wealth of colourful wild flowers – over 150 species – and, as there’s a very good chance of spotting rare birds circling overhead, packing the binoculars is a must!

 Provence has long attracted artists, painters and tourists drawn like magnets to its honey-coloured hamlets, sleepy squares and fields full of lavender and sunflowers.
 But there are still little perched villages rarely found by visitors passing through.
 One of our favourites is picturesque Cotignac, close to the Gorges du Verdon, with its pretty C13 church, fortress and amazing troglodyte dwellings!
-It’s the perfect lunch stop for Heart of Provence cyclists pedalling from Le Thoronet to Pontéves.
+It’s the perfect lunch stop whilst cycling in Provence from Le Thoronet to Pontéves.

 Popular with the Swiss, but virtually unknown internationally, the high sunny Goms Valley, close to the Italian border, is famous for its charming wooden villages, Gothic churches, Baroque chapels (70+ at the last count!) and beautiful mountain shrines.
 As well as high cultural appeal, it also boasts great natural beauty with mighty 3,000m snow-capped peaks, thundering waterfalls and the UNESCO World Heritage Jungfrau-Aletsch-Bietschhorn, the longest glacier in Europe.